 Should you consider exploring these places near Wayanad, let me tell you that all of them can be covered under 3.5 hours.
 All you need to do is grab the keys of your car, or bike, take your backpack, and just disappear!

-8 Best places to visit near Wayanad for an unplanned trip!
+8 Best Places to Visit near Wayanad

+Are you looking for the best places near Wayanad?
 These surreal places tucked in the Ghats are truly a wonder!
 You got to see to believe everything written about them.

-1. Thusharagiri Waterfalls, Kozhikode – Listen to the whistling woods
+1. Thusharagiri Waterfalls Kozhikode – Listen to the Whistling Woods

 Distance from Wayanad: 49.4 km